See bottom of page for additional tools links

 HERE is a link to a PDF on Mike Casey's site.
 The PDF contains excellent pics & descriptions of tools and techniques you need for your WIRING.

 See HERE for Bob Collins' tips on tools and other new builder tips.

 The Terminal Tool - designed & manufactured by an RV builder.
 For securing large wires to terminals.

 This is The Terminal Tool.
 It comes with different dies that go into the blue frame.
 It looks like a good tool, although I would personally like to see it include an 8ga die (it comes with dies for 6ga and larger wires).
-Most "standard" crimpers crimp up to 10ga, so I think 8 ga needs a special crimper, too.
+Most "standard" crimpers crimp up to 10ga, so 8 ga needs a special crimper, too.
+The manufacturer had some excuse for not including an 8 ga die.
 If/when the manufacturer follows my suggestion to include 8 ga, I will buy one.

 In addition to good tools, you also need good workbenches.
 See HERE for info on building the standard EAA workbenches, and HERE for Bob Collins' update to that.
 And there are some threads on RivetBangers and VAF about benches, too.

 BACK TO BRIAN'S HOME